 Draw up a detailed checklist of tasks and indicate who is to be responsible for each one and check whether you are adequately insured to cover any firework-related injuries to those present at the display.

 The event organiser must produce a Risk Assessment of the event.
+A template is available at Risk Assessment Template - Lincolnshire Resilience Forum

-Useful information is available on both the Lincolnshire Prepared and HSE websites:
+Useful information is available the HSE website: HSE Explosives - Organising firework displays